 Choose something that you’ll enjoy and that can be done in just a few minutes, if you’re short on time in the mornings.

 My main excuse is that I don’t have enough time, which we both know is a lie.
 It’s more accurate to say that I don’t see it as a priority.

-The biggest difference I have observed is that although things still annoy me, I get over them much quicker.
+Additionally, when I meditate consistently, I’ve noticed that although things still annoy me, I get over them much quicker.

 If you want to give meditation a try, check out my post on getting started with guided meditation.

 I can honestly say that doing things in the morning gives me a more positive outlook and peaceful state of mind.

 If for some reason I don’t do at least a couple each day, I really notice the difference.

 Your initial thought might be that the things listed above sound great but you just don’t have time in the morning for all this stretching, reading and meditating.

 You don’t have to do all, or even half of the things listed.